IBM/md-enricher-for-cicd/docs/linters.md

     - The branch specified with `location_github_branch` does not exist.
     - Invalid values for any key.

+### YAML linting

+YAML content files, such as the `toc.yaml`, are checked for proper YAML formatting.

+> Note: Newlines are automatically stripped out.

 ### JSON linting

 JSON content and Markdown Enricher files, such as the `locations.json`, `phrases.json`, and `feature-flags.json` files, are checked for proper JSON formatting.